K9 Thunder: Norway

 In May 2015, Samsung Techwin joined the Norwegian artillery upgrade program, competing against the KMW Panzerhaubitze 2000, the Nexter CAESAR 6x6, and the RUAG M109 KAWEST to replace Norway's M109Gs with 24 new systems.
 A single K9 was sent to Norway to join the competition.
-Operated by a sales team, the vehicle went through tests between November 2015 to January 2016.
+Operated by a sales team, the vehicle went through tests between November 2015 and January 2016.
 During the January winter test, the K9 was the only vehicle that managed to drive through meter-thick snow field and fire its weapon without any issue.
 Competing vehicles experienced engine troubles or broken parts.

 The K9's engine was able to maintain heat overnight by simply covering the area with tarpaulin, a simple trick learned from operating experience, allowing the engine to ignite without failure the next day at an extremely cold temperature.
 The hydropneumatic suspension became a huge advantage for mobility, as its mechanism melted snow on mobility parts much quicker.
 The test result also impacted Finland and Estonia, who were invited to observe performances for their artillery replacement, to acquire the K9.

 In August 2016, the Norwegian Defence Materiel Agency published their intention to continue negotiations with Hanwha Techwin and RUAG, while Krauss-Maffei Wegmann and Nexter Systems had been put "on hold".
 Unnamed sources in the Norwegian Army had previously stated that the K9 was a leading candidate in the competition.

 In December 2017, a contract of $230 million was signed between Hanwha Land Systems and the Norwegian Ministry of Defense, for supplying 24 K9 Thunder and 6 K10 ARV by 2020.
 The K9 outperformed competitors in various weather and terrain conditions according to Norwegian military officials during trials.

-The Norwegian variant was named K9 VIDAR (Versatile InDirect ARtillery system), and is based on the K9A1 configuration.
+The Norwegian variant was named K9 VIDAR (versatile indirect artillery system), and is based on the K9A1 configuration.
 It differs from the K9A1 by changing the BTCS to a Norwegian ODIN fire support system and radio communication systems for NATO operation.
 It mounts the gunner's sight for direct firing, and installed spall liner for additional protection.
 Norwegian company Kongsberg participated in upgrading the K9 for Norway, Finland, and Estonia.
 The company will partner with Hanwha Defense again for Australia's AS9 program.

 In November 2022, Norway used an option signed in 2017, to purchase 4 K9s and 8 K10s, increasing its total vehicles to 28 K9s and 14 K10s (2:1 ratio).
 The delivery is expected to be completed in 2 years.

+In April 2025, it was announced that Norway plans to almost double its K9s by ordering an additional 24 K9s for about $534 million USD.
+The contract for the third batch was signed on 19 September 2025.